Nagabanda

 Nagabanda (derived from Sanskrit which means the rope snake) is a snake that is used as an attribute in the hands of a giant statue of double weapons.
 This statue serves as the guardian of the temple or Hindu temple.
-In addition, based on the etymology of which to be rope snake, Nagabanda also interpreted as a symbol binder or restraint.
-This understanding makes Nagabanda as a symbol for people who have close ties to the community and has intimate ties with worldly materials.
+In addition, based on the etymology of which to be rope snake, Nagabanda is also interpreted as a symbol of binder or restraint.
+This understanding makes Nagabanda as a symbol for people who have close ties to the community and have intimate ties with worldly materials.